CaptainCodeman/web-app-starter/readme.md

 ## Running

-Start the app using the firebase server, passing the project ID or by configuring it in .firebaserc
+Start the app using the firebase server, passing the firebase project ID (or by configuring it in .firebaserc)

-    firebase serve --project project-id
+    firebase serve --project firebase-project-id

-View the app by going to http://localhost:5000
+View the running app by going to http://localhost:5000

 ## Credits